 Most B2B teams approach content like they are filling a bucket with holes in it.
 They publish blog posts, record podcasts, write whitepapers, then watch those assets disappear into the void after a single distribution push.
 The calendar stays full.
 The team stays exhausted.
 But the pipeline?
 Still empty.

 A content engine works differently.
 It is a systematic approach to creating, distributing, and measuring content that actually generates leads without destroying your team in the process.
-The Content Marketing Institute reports that 28% of B2B marketers struggle with creating content consistently.
-But here’s what matters more: companies publishing 11+ posts per month generate 4 times more leads than those publishing fewer than 4.

 The difference isn’t just volume.
 It’s having a repeatable system that turns one substantial asset into dozens of smaller pieces through strategic repurposing.